SaFo-Lab/seclaw/README.md

-# 🦾 SeClaw - Armored Personal AI Assistant
+# 🦾 SeClaw - A Secure Personal Assistant with Time-rewinding Capabilities.

 <p align="center">
   <a href="README.md"><strong>English</strong></a> | <a href="README.zh-CN.md">简体中文</a>